neomjs/neo/.github/VISION.md

     Bootstrap theme, only component.Base is in use (since more advanced components require a neo.mjs CSS theme).
     At this point I recommend to take a look at the Docs app to learn how to craft an neo.mjs app.
     2. Version 2 is intended to fill this gap and will not use the Bootstrap based theme.
-    3. This allows us to use the full range of neo.mjs components (Toolbar, Button, List, TabContainer, Helix, etc.)
+    3. This allows us to use the full range of neo.mjs components (Toolbar, Button, List, TabContainer, Gallery, Helix, etc.)
     4. Once this app is finished, it will be the perfect starting point to learn how to use neo.mjs, so right now this item has the highest priority for me.
 * Drag & Drop (see <a href="https://github.com/neomjs/neo/issues/16">#16</a>)